 Clinical training is critical to your success as a Certified Nurse Aide.
-It is also a mandatory part of CNA classes in most states, comprising of 16 to 100 hours of the total training.
-The training at a long term care center or other approved facility provides the outlet for nurse aide students to put their conceptual knowledge into practice.
+It is also a mandatory part of CNA classes in most states, comprising 16 to 100 hours of the total training.
+The training at a long-term care center or other approved facility provides an outlet for nurse aide students to put their conceptual knowledge into practice.
 Students work directly under the supervision of a Registered Nurse instructor and sometimes get the opportunity to shadow Certified Nurse Aides during the training.
 Without this opportunity to provide direct care in a real-world environment, you won’t have the training required to pass the skills component of your state’s nurse aide competency evaluation.
-Apart from providing the environment for hands-on learning, clinical experience should reinforce patient safety and comfort, the importance of infection control and respect for patients’ rights.
+Apart from providing the environment for hands-on learning, clinical experiences should reinforce patient safety and comfort, the importance of infection control and respect for patients’ rights.

 Duration of the Training

 The 1987 Nursing Home Reform Act mandates that all prospective CNAs receive a minimum of 75 hours of classroom and clinical training.
 Federal regulations require training programs to include a minimum 16 hours of clinical “hands-on” experience as part a of the training.
 More than half the states designed CNA training programs that exceed the minimum federal training requirements, reflecting the state boards’ belief that students require more training to meet the complexities of providing direct care.
 Therefore, it’s possible that your clinical training could cover as much as 100 hours in your state.

 Nursing homes, hospices, and other approved training facilities have strict guidelines for employees and trainees as a way to ensure resident safety.
 In order to comply with the facility’s guidelines, the training provider will outline several prerequisites for entry into the clinical practicum.
 The requirements vary by state and facility, but the following list covers a few general requirements: